dipankarpaul2k/Rust-Notes/02_Basics/03_type_casting.md

 ```

 Here, we have tried to convert the `float` type to `char`, hence we get an error.
 The error says that Rust is expecting a `u8` data type for conversion not `f32`.

----

-> There are other ways to convert the data types in Rust, but those are advanced topics and will be discussed later.